 VirtualBox Guest Additions for Windows 8.1

-With the official support of Windows 8.1 in Oracle VirtualBox 4.3, installing guest additions will give improved display options and resolutions.
+With the official support of Windows 8.1 in Oracle VirtualBox 4.3 and later versions, installing guest additions will give improved display options and smooth performance.

-I have selected 64 bit file as mine is Windows 8.1 64 bit enterprise version.
+I have selected 64-bit since mine is Windows 8.1 64-bit enterprise version.

 After rebooting the virtual machine, you can make sure the successful installation of guest additions by seeing few enabled menu options under View.

-The full screen mode and auto resize display will work fine after VirtualBox guest additions installation in Windows 8.1.
+The full-screen mode and auto-resize display will work fine after VirtualBox guest additions installed successfully in Windows 8.1.

 The Display Performance Issues

-Windows 8.1 may requires high performing and more video memory display cards, I’m not sure whether its a capability issue of my host machine, the full screen display is not up the standard.
-The Windows tiles come and go very slowly.
-When I move the curser fast inside virtual machine, the screen flicks and breaks.
+Windows 8.1 requires high performing display card with proper video memory.
+I’m not sure whether was an issue on my host machine, the full-screen display did not work properly.
+The Windows tiles worked very slowly and when I moved the curser quickly inside the virtual machine, the screen flicked and disappeared.

-By playing around with 2D, 3D and none video settings, I have found out the enabling only 2D video acceleration worked quite well for me.
+By playing around with 2D, 3D and other video settings, I found out the enabling 2D video acceleration worked well for me.

-It would be great if you could share your experience about running Windows 8.1 on VirtualBox, especially display performance.
+It would be great if you could share your experience of installing and running Windows 8.1 on VirtualBox.